 On a national level, we are involved in the American College of Surgeons Committee on Trauma, by contributing to injury prevention documents and protocols.
 We are also highly invested in development of multi-institutional trauma practice guidelines by membership in the Eastern Association of the Surgery of Trauma (EAST) injury care and violence prevention committee.
 In addition, we have been a part of providing a distracted driving and careers in medicine outreach presentation, to a high school in the city of the national meeting (over the past 5 years).
 Recently, the EAST has joined the ‘Stop the Bleed’ campaign, by providing such courses in the city of the scientific meeting.
 We are also routinely represented at other national meetings by giving presentations, such as: the American College of Surgeons, and American Association for the Surgery of Trauma (AAST), amongst others.

 It is our goal to provide the highest quality of care to our patients who have suffered a devastating injury.
 Due to the pain, suffering, and post traumatic stress that usually accompanies such injuries, we aim to treat our patients expeditiously, limit their pain, and provide an environment of emotional balance, so that the healing process can take place – which ultimately leads to a return to function, hopefully, matching their mental and physical capability before the mishap.

-Use these quicklinks below to go to the Bariatric website, The Neuroscience website, or the patient portal.
+Use these quicklinks below to go to the Bariatric website or the patient portal.